HiveHQ/HiveSdkDocs/source/index.html.md

 Make sure that you're initializing the SDK on a domain (or subdomain) that's been whitelisted for your brand id.
 If you are not sure that your domain has been whitelisted for your brand, please reach out to your account manager.

-The callback argument in the <code>init</code> call will be executed once the SDK sucessfully initializes.
+The callback argument in the <code>init</code> command will be executed once the SDK sucessfully initializes.
 If the current user is "authenticated" with Hive and your brand, the callback will be passed an object containing a <code>user</code> field including information about the currently "authenticated" user.

 # Add User to Contact List

-Making a call to any of the Hive SDK's "signup" events will take care of "authenticating" the user and adding them to your brand's contact list in Hive.
-After a user is "authenticated", any calls to the SDK's <code>init</code> event will pass that user's data into the init success callback.
+Making a call to any of the Hive SDK's "signup" command will take care of "authenticating" the user and adding them to your brand's contact list in Hive.
+After a user is "authenticated", any calls to the SDK's <code>init</code> command will pass that user's data into the init 'success' callback.

 ## Add via Email Address